Box65535/SplatoonTierList/README.md

 Weapons in the S tier are the best choice for every or almost every scenario.
 They may be so powerful at one particular aspect of the game that they become necessary to use.
 Or they may have so few weaknesses that running 2, 3, or even 4 of the same weapon in a team composition is not only viable but a powerful strategy in a large number of scenarios.

 S:
--Nothing for now.
+- Nothing for now.
 We may not add anything to this tier.

 A Tier = Reliable